Skip to main content

 Description of research:

-My research explores the nexus of water resource management, social vulnerability, and environmental justice, focusing on how disparities in water quality monitoring disproportionately affect marginalized communities in the South Atlantic-Gulf Region.
-By advocating for equitable water quality standards that integrate social dimensions and considerations, I aim to bridge gaps in environmental data availability and accessibility.
-My work seeks to address the broader impacts of water quality on human health and well-being by highlighting the need for inclusive monitoring practices that ensure all communities can thrive in a changing environmental landscape, particularly those who live in the most vulnerable communities.
+My research examines the intersection of water resource management and socio-environmental factors, focusing on how disparities in water quality monitoring disproportionately impact socially vulnerable areas.
+I aim to bridge gaps in environmental data availability and accessibility by advocating for enhanced water quality standards that incorporate social considerations.
+My work addresses the broader impacts of water quality on public health and well-being, emphasizing the need for improved monitoring practices to ensure all communities can adapt and thrive in a changing environmental landscape, particularly those in areas with limited water quality initiatives.

 Contact Information: